nafizjiwa/REACT-REDUX-Complex-State/README.md

        - --> store.subscribe(renderfunction).

 ## USING STORE DATA WITHIN FEATURE COMPONENTS
-- State and store.dispatch are passed to <App /> then dispatch and slices of state are passed to feature components AS PROPS.
+- State and store.dispatch are passed to <App /> then App passed dispatch and slices of state to feature components AS PROPS.

 - 1st, Import feature components to App.js

                     ../feature/featureName/featureName.js
 - 2nd, Render each feature component and pass slice of state and dispatch as props.
 - 3rd, Each feature should
               - extract state and dispatch props
               - Render component using date from the slice of state
               - Import action creators from slice files